Business Law Certificate

 This course is designed to train students to analyze complex commercial real estate transactions.
 It is interdisciplinary within law, attempting to integrate topics including basic mortgage law, usury law, subordination agreements, mechanics lien law, selected uniform commercial code issues, choice of business entity, federal and state securities law and, importantly, federal income tax law.
 Condominia and cooperatives are discussed as security devices.
 The federal income tax coverage concentrates on a handful of issues fundamental to commercial real estate transactions, especially the tax treatment of indebtedness and tax aspects of leasing arrangements, including synthetic lease transactions.

-Real Property Foundations
+Real Estate Foundations

 This course teaches students the fundamentals of Florida real property law.
-Broadly speaking, students will learn four areas of real property law: what type of property right do you have (running from the Spanish land grants to present day forms of ownership), how does the government regulate that right (zoning, environmental regulation, etc.), how do you extract value from your property rights (sale, leases, etc.), and what are the different forms of litigation that arise over property rights?
+Broadly speaking, students will learn four areas of real property law: what type of property right do you have (running from the Spanish land grants to present-day forms of ownership), how does the government regulate that right (zoning, environmental regulation, etc.), how do you extract value from your property rights (sale, leases, etc.), and what are the different forms of litigation that arise over property rights?

 Tax Crimes